-Instruments with intrinsically safe current output
+Instruments with intrinsically safe current output You can find detailed information on the explosion-prof

-You can find detailed information on the explosion-protected versions (Ex ia, Ex d) in the Ex-specific safety instructions.
+You can find detailed information on the explosion-protected versions (Ex-ia, Ex-d) in the Ex-specific safety instructions.
 These safety instructions are part of the scope of delivery and come with the Exapproved instruments.